 Sanctuary by Sirromet

 I don’t get out much these days.
-Most of my days involve hanging out with a toddler, hanging out washing and feverishly cramming max productivity into minimum time.
+Most of my days involve hanging out with a toddler, hanging out washing and feverishly cramming max productivity into minimum time which is why visiting Sanctuary by Sirromet was awesome.

 It’s a treat to go somewhere a) I don’t have to clean, b) I don’t have to cook, and c) there are no children or puppies requiring love or assistance.